renatosans/CarDealershipRUST/README.md

 # CarDealershipRUST
-Sistema para concessionária de carros
+Sistema para concessionária de carros usando RUST, Diesel and Actix Web

+## Dependencies
+- Diesel ORM depends on the following client library:   libmysqlclient

 ## Steps to run the project
 - create the database using the script located in the database folder (create.sql)